 ceph-conf -c foo.conf -L

-ceph-conf is part of the Ceph distributed file system.
+ceph-conf is part of the Ceph distributed storage system.
 Please refer to the Ceph documentation at http://ceph.com/docs for more information.